A universal vision transformer for fast calorimeter simulations: Results

-\Cref{fig:sliced_eval_wp1} and \Cref{fig:sliced_eval_wp2} compare the generative network to \geant for two phase space regions: central showers with incident energy in the medium energy bin, and lateral showers from the highest incident energy bin.
+\Cref{fig:sliced_eval_wp1} and \Cref{fig:sliced_eval_wp2} compare the generative network to \geant for two phase space regions: showers with incident energy in the medium energy bin and $\theta\in[1.52, 1.62]$ rad, and showers from the highest incident energy bin and $\theta\in[2.1, 2.2]$ rad.
 In this analysis, we highlight the visible energy and the shower profiles for the three most different geometries.
 Additional high-level features are provided in~\labelcref{app:lemurs_additional}.
-The energy network, which solely defines the generation quality of the visible energy and the $z$ shower profile, shows good agreement with \geant in both phase space regions.
+The energy network, which solely defines the generation quality of the visible energy and the $z$ shower profile, shows good agreement with \geant in both phase space regions, with relative deviations $\delta$ within the Poisson uncertainties of the slice.
 In particular, for the FCCeeALLEGRO detector, the energy network correctly models the transition from central showers with a sharp energy cut in the last five layers to lateral showers with a smooth energy dependence.
 We only note a small tendency to produce higher-energetic showers, which could be related to the small number of samples in the slice.
 Comparing to~\cite{Raikwar:2025fky}, this highlights that a factorization into two networks can drastically improve the energy reconstruction of showers while still capturing angular dependencies.
 We observe a similar accuracy for the radial shower profile, an observable which depends on both the energy and the shape network.
-For the shower profiles, the reported error bars are the standard deviation of the mean for each bin.
-Hence, they should not be considered as estimates of statistical deviations.
+For the shower profiles, the reported error bars are the standard deviation of the mean energy deposition for each bin.
+Hence, they should not be considered as Poisson uncertainties.
+For this reason, we include the relative deviation from the ground truth only for the energy ratio $E_\text{tot}/E_\text{inc}$.

 For the integrated evaluation, the large size of the sample allows us to train large neural network classifiers for a holistic evaluation. \cref{tab:lemurs_aucs} shows the AUC score of the high-level and ResNet classifiers.
 We exclude the low-level classifiers since they take as inputs the same information used for the ResNet classifier, but they show lower sensitivity to mismodeled showers, as already seen in the CaloChallenge studies.
 The AUC and FPD scores both show good agreement with \geant across all the detectors.
 The only exception is the ResNet classifier for the FCCeeALLEGRO, which shows a larger AUC score.
 This is indeed expected since this is the most complex detector with strong dependencies on the position of the showers, as it was already observed with the sliced evaluation.
 While the FPD metric scores all networks as \geant-like, the ResNet is able to identify differences between the generated and reference samples.